 Is it okay for an infant or small child to get so many immunizations?

-- The entire set of recommended vaccines contains about 150 antigens.
-The antigens are altered so they will not cause disease.
-They stimulate the body to make protective antibodies.
-A healthy child is well able to handle several vaccines over a short time.
+- A healthy child is well able to handle several vaccines over a short time.

 - Postponing vaccinations leaves a child unprotected against serious or fatal illnesses.